-After Fix the Court notified District of Colorado Chief Judge Philip Brimmer of this story, an investigation was conducted by the Tenth Circuit Judicial Council, which has authority over the District of Colorado.
+After Fix the Court notified District of Colorado Chief Judge Philip Brimmer of this story, an investigation was conducted by the Tenth Circuit’s chief judge.

 Martinez told them that the funds were donated by his wife, erroneously under his name, after which circuit executive told FTC that Martinez “has taken measures to ensure that it will not happen again.”

 It is unclear if that means Martinez has refamiliarized himself with his ethical obligations as a federal judge or simply removed his name from an auto-populated field.
 It is also unclear if the funds in question were refunded.
 (Full quote from the Tenth Circuit executive at the bottom.)

 “All federal judges — and justices, for that matter — would do well to consider how their actions add to the increasing perception that courts are merely another arena for partisan politics,” FTC’s Gabe Roth said.

 Cannon Five of the Code of Conduct prohibits political activity and specifies that a judge should not “make a contribution to a political organization or candidate, or attend or purchase a ticket for a dinner or other event sponsored by a political organization or candidate” (p.
 18).